MontrealCorpusTools/PolyglotDB/docs/source/tutorial.rst

 **Tutorials 4-6** are independent.
 They cover additional types of acoustic analysis—formant tracking for vowels, pitch analysis, and applying a custom Praat script (to analyze voice quality, in this example).
 You can do these in any order.

+- **Note**: each of Tutorials 4-6  assumes that you have first run Tutorials 1-2 (which import and enrich the corpus).

 Before doing any tutorial you need to download one or both tutorial corpora.

 For all tutorials, you can compare your results with the `expected output`_.